 Think of any successful Disney movie in the past 60+ years that wasn’t followed up with a toy, amusement park ride, home video, and plushy logo merchandise for you to take home as your very own.
 You see advertising for it on ABC, The Disney Channel, ABC Family, and Disney Radio.

 As far back as the 1930s their ability to resell a strong property is what’s known as the ’Mickey Multiplier’ and it extremely positive effects for both their business and the economy at large.

 When it comes to content and inbound marketing of any kind, we should all take a page out the Disney playbook and find ways to exploit our content across every available media channel.

-Here are 4 steps and 11 ideas to re-purpose your content and increase the effectiveness of your inbound marketing campaign:
+Here are 4 steps and 11 ideas to re-purpose your content and increase the effectiveness of your inbound digital marketing campaign: